mohamedabdelfatah97/scooterouter/README.md

 # scooterouter

+A real-time route planner that dispatches a collection van across Hamburg to recover e-scooters from the streets — built in C++17 on top of real OpenStreetMap data.

+The van spawns at a random location on the Hamburg road network, scores and prioritizes scooters by battery level and damage status, computes the optimal collection order using 2-opt VRP, and animates the full mission live.
+Switch between 4 pathfinding algorithms and watch how each one routes differently across 25,299 nodes and 44,536 edges.

 ![A* demo](assets/A*_gif.gif)

-A C++17 field operations route planner that dispatches a collection van across Hamburg to pick up e-scooters — prioritizing by battery level and damage status — and visualizes the full mission in real time using SDL2.

-The van spawns at a random location on the real Hamburg road network, computes the optimal collection order using priority scoring + 2-opt VRP, chains A* paths between all scooters, and returns to a fixed warehouse.
-You can switch between 4 planning algorithms live and compare their routes side by side.

 ---